If you’re creating a marketing video for your not-for-profit or impact org, I want to save you time, money and frustration.

 To me this seems like the beginning of a BBC documentary.
 Something you would kick back to watch and let the sound wash over you.

-This is not what you want your charity marketing video to do.
-You have three seconds to catch your audience’s attention before they scroll away.
+Your charity marketing video has three seconds to catch your audience’s attention before they scroll away.

 It’s important to know what a hook is, because your entire video can be framed around one.